originell/sorl-watermark/README.md

     # or libvips.
     # When using this engine, remember to also set the THUMBNAIL_WATERMARK_VIPS
     # setting.
 See the reference at the bottom.
+    # Note: this engine, just like sorl-thumbnail, uses the vips command line.
+Not the
+    #       library.
+Hence, performance might not be stellar for all usecases.
+The best
+    #       example here is that THUMBNAIL_WATERMARK_POSITION="tile" is terribly slow in
+    #       comparison.
+That's because we can't pipe and have to write multiple images
+    #       to disk before assembling the final one.
     THUMBNAIL_ENGINE = 'sorl_watermarker.engines.vips_engine.Engine'
     ```